 Skin conditions can see a child miss activities, or school and feel isolated.
 Bringing back normality is part of successful treatment.

 A child’s skin is a natural barrier against infections.
-The bacteria which cause them often live on their skin without harm, although can at times cause issues.
+The bacteria which cause them often live on their skin without harm, although not always.
 The likelihood of a child going through life without a skin infection is tiny.

 Many conditions are transient and minor, part of childhood.
 Others will require treatment, to relieve symptoms, or bring a cure.
 The difficulty may be in telling which are minor and which could have significant implications.